-Compiled by your Patient Participation Group – all content is approved by the Practice management.
+Compiled by your Patient Participation Group – all content is either gleaned from the NHS websites and/or approved by the Practice management.

 To ensure you, our patients, are kept informed of all the necessary changes in a busy, modern GP practice, we will regularly update this newsletter.